-- Practical Doctoral Studies in Arts (3-year studies)
+- Professional Doctoral degree programme in Arts (3-year studies)

 Bachelor's programme provides the opportunity to gain knowledge in the history of art and culture and also get acquainted with the different principles and procedures of art while focusing on the technical and compositional features of their chosen fields of specialization.

 Master's programme is where the new artists lay the groundwork for the entrance into the national and the global world of art.

 Doctoral studies offers an opportunity to conduct a substantial and deep research of cultural and artistic processes which are related to the chosen research topic.

 The Academy also organises and involves in various local and international projects, exhibitions, symposiums, mobility programs and other creative activities with aim to provide students the opportunity to broaden their view, gain new experiences and establish new contacts between professionals in different art and design fields - both nationally and globally.